 If the user specifies an application (e.g.,, via -app abaqus), the SLB returns the license reservations for that application.
 If the user does not specify an application, reservations for all applications are shown.

 This script displays ARS reservations for all applications.
 Its time window starts at the present and has a 365-day duration.

-This script displays PBS reservations for all applications.
+This script displays batch job reservations for all applications.
 Its time window starts at the present and has a 365-day duration.

-This script displays PBS reservations for all applications.
-Its time window starts at the present and has a 365-day duration.
+This script displays interactive reservations for all applications.
+Its time window starts at the present (by default, but can be specified as later) and has a 365-day duration.

 This script shows reservable and requestable licensed features of each SLB application.
-For an application, it first shows those licensed features that can be reserved, and then those that cannot be reserved through the SLB, but can be requested of PBS.
-A requestable feature is one that a user can request, and PBS will throttle the job based on the availability of such license, but there is no guarantee of availability and no capability to reserve it in advance.
+For an application, it first shows those licensed features that can be reserved and then the requestable licenses.
+A requestable licensed feature is one that when requested prompts the batch queuing system to throttle the job until license is available.
+There is no guarantee of availability and no capability to reserve the license in advance.
 For each feature, the result shows the current number of licenses available.
 This script optionally accepts one application as an argument.
-If no argument is given, it will generate output for all supported applications.
+If no argument is given, it generates output for all supported applications.